quixio/quix-streams/docs/connectors/sources/csv-source.md

 ## Topic

-The default topic used for the CSV source will use the `path` as name and expect keys are strings and values are json objects.
+The default topic used for the CSV source will use the `path` as a name and expect keys to be strings and values to be JSON objects.